ASKurz/blogdown/content/blog/2023-06-25-causal-inference-with-beta-regression/index.md

 - I’m not aware there is a canonical link for beta models, but I recommend the logit link, which is the default for **brms**.
 - For the beta ANOVA, the `\(\mathbb E (y_i^1 - y_i^0)\)` method and the `\(\mathbb E (y_i^1) - \mathbb E (y_i^0)\)` method are both valid estimators of `\(\tau_\text{ATE}\)`.
 - For the beta ANCOVA, the only valid estimator of `\(\tau_\text{ATE}\)` is the `\(\mathbb E (y_i^1 - y_i^0)\)` method, which we typically refer to as *standardization* in this blog series.
 - Finally, it does appear that the beta ANCOVA will return more precise estimates of the ATE than the simple beta ANOVA.
+Use your baseline covariates!

-In the next post, we’ll introduce the analysis of heterogeneous covariance (ANHECOVA) for causal inference.
+In the next post, we’ll shift gears and introduce the analysis of heterogeneous covariance (ANHECOVA) for causal inference.

 ## Session info